Side Effects of Radiation Therapy

 If radiation therapy is given to the left side of the chest, heart problems may develop years later.

 Many techniques are now used to limit this risk.
-With modern radiation therapy, the risk of heart problems is usually very small .
+With modern radiation therapy, the risk of heart problems is usually very low .

 Radiation pneumonitis is an inflammation of the lungs that can cause shortness of breath, a dry cough and low-grade fever.
-It’s rare with modern treatment and almost always goes away with time.
+It’s rare with modern radiation therapy and almost always goes away with treatment.

 Anti-inflammatory drugs can often relieve symptoms.